Guide To Deed Restricted Communities

 A deed restricted community is a development where all property comes with conditions (typically focused on upkeep and usage), put into place and enforced by a homeowners association (HOA).
 Deed restrictions stipulate, or limit, how homeowners can use their property, based on the official property records of the home.

-If you’re looking to buy a home, it’s important to understand whether there are deed restrictions intended to back up restrictive covenants which limit your property rights and otherwise place conditions on ownership.
+If you’re looking to buy a home, it’s important to understand whether there are deed restrictions intended to back up restrictive covenants, which limit your property rights and otherwise place conditions on ownership.
 Such covenants and deed restrictions can impact the home buying process in a couple of ways:

 - The rules can be more desirable to some and less desirable to others.

 - If a deed restriction acts in any way to favor or exclude groups, there may be issues with getting mortgage financing.